surbhibawaria/School_District_Analysis/README.md

 #### Scores by School Type

 Thomas High School is a Charter school.
-After replacing the 9th grade score, there was very minute impact on scores by school type.
+After replacing the 9th grade score, there is very minute impact on scores by school type.

 _Original Analysis_: